 Riverton (Main Campus)

 The ABE-HEQ Office is in room 176 of Main Hall on the main CWC campus in Riverton.
-This fall, the program in the course catalog is "HEQ 0800"
+The program in the course catalog is "HEQ 0800"

 Students who wish to earn their high school equivalency should sign up for a mandatory seven-week class.
 Students are offered a choice of two different classes to accommodate your schedule.